-Students who are thinking of transferring are encouraged to meet with their academic advisors to discuss their plans and how MCC courses transfer to other institutions.
-More information on the transfer options available at MCC can be found in the Transfer Services portion of the website.
+Students who are thinking of transferring are encouraged to meet with their academic advisors to discuss their plans and how courses transfer to other institutions.
+More information on the transfer options available can be found in the Transfer Services portion of the website.

 These scholarships give academically talented, but financially needy, students the opportunity to complete an undergraduate degree in any of those programs.
 In addition to financial aid and academic and research opportunities, students receive additional benefits including mentoring, tutoring, invitations to social events, internships and assistance with job placement.

 Scholarships provided through this program will pay up to $6,500 per year for up to two years.
 Students must be enrolled full time.

 Please visit the Computer Science, Mathematics, and Physics (CSMP) Scholarship Program of Central Connecticut page for the most up-to-date and complete information about the CSMP scholarship program.